 As for operating revenues and costs, net interest income was the primary source of operating revenues for domestic banks, contributing 65.78% of gross income in 2007, but it has been trending downward over the past two years due to a shrinking interest rate spread between deposits and loans.
 The second biggest source of gross income was net fees and commissions income, contributing 20.75% of gross income in 2007, up sharply by 32.30% year on year.
 Its growth was mainly underpinned by the rapid expansion in wealth management business over the past two years, but the accompanying operational, legal and reputational risks also rose (see Box 1).
-On the cost side, total costs fell by 16.32% year on year in 2007, thanks to a sharp decline in write-offs, while non-interest expenses26 were slightly up from the previous year (Chart 4.3).
-The profitability of domestic banks in 2007 was also affected by the US subprime Chart 4.3 Composition of income and cost of domestic banks
+On the cost side, total costs fell by 16.32% year on year in 2007, thanks to a sharp decline in write-offs, while non-interest expenses were slightly up from the previous year (Chart 4.3).

-26 Non-interest expenses include personnel expenses as well as other expenses related to operations. mortgage crisis.
+The profitability of domestic banks in 2007 was also affected by the US subprime mortgage crisis.
 According to statistics from the Financial Supervisory Commission, at the end of 2007, 21 domestic banks reported an aggregate balance of NT\$72.6 billion in outstanding investments associated with subprime mortgage-related products and structured investment vehicles (SIVs).
 The preliminary estimation of losses stood at NT\$19.1 billion, part of which have been recognized and thus eroded profitability for the year.
 The estimated losses further rose to NT\$25.9 billion by the end of February 2008.
 With a widened spillover effect from the US subprime mortgage crisis, whether such losses to domestic banks will be aggravated further and impact profitability should be closely monitored.